CS306IbrahimBerber/hello-world/README.md

 # hello-world
-My short description for hello-world
+My short description for hello-world now editin' it.